haroonawanofficial/XSSInspector-SecurityToolkit-AI-ML/readme.md

 ## Overview

-The XSSInpector Security AI ML  is a comprehensive tool designed to detect Cross-Site Scripting (XSS) vulnerabilities in web applications.
+World's first fully itnelligent and life long XSSInpector Security AI ML is a comprehensive tool designed to detect Cross-Site Scripting (XSS) vulnerabilities in web applications.
 Leveraging a combination of advanced AI techniques, including deep learning, natural language processing (NLP), reinforcement learning, and automated payload generation, this scanner enhances the efficiency and accuracy of vulnerability detection.
+Created and Designed by : Haroon Ahmad Awan

 ## Features